 Caritina Gutierrez has never been to school, so she doesn’t understand much Spanish.
 But she takes great joy in communicating in Zapotec, her mother tongue.

-Most mornings, after preparing for the day, this mother of seven opens the tall, red wooden doors of her brick-and-cement home in the Oaxacan village of San Blas Atempa.
+Most mornings, after preparing for the day, this mother of seven opens the tall, red wooden doors of her brick-and-cement home in the Oaxacan village of San Blas Atempa in southern Mexico.
 She sits on the wall outside.
 Motorcabs, pedestrians, and vagrant dogs pass by.
 She watches, she smiles at people … and she prays.